O'Higgins and Maule continue to grow hand in hand with technology and innovation

 They know that what they have achieved so far is worth highlighting.
 Considering, as Medina says, that Chile is nothing in agricultural terms compared to Argentina; which owns half of the arable land that Peru has, and which, after New Zealand, is the country in the southern hemisphere with less availability of land for agricultural cultivation.

-But the businessmen have done it and thanks to the fact that they were given an opportunity 40 years ago and knew how to take advantage of it, emphasizes Patricio Crespo, former president of the SNA and owner of a 600-hectare field where he produces corn, plums and vines.
-“The private sector has the dynamism, the adaptability and the commitment to produce, to face the problems and the best proof of this is to see how the region is doing”, he affirms.
+But businessmen have done it and thanks to the fact that 40 years ago they were given an opportunity and they knew how to take advantage of it, emphasizes Patricio Crespo, former president of the SNA and owner of a 600-hectare field where he produces corn, plums and vineyards.
+"The private sector has the dynamism, the capacity to adapt and the commitment to produce, to face problems and the best proof of that is to see how the region is doing," he says.

 The second challenge in the region is the lack of labor.
 Many interviewees say that old people are staying in the fields and young people no longer have an interest in cultivating the land.
 This has forced them to technically maximize the harvest processes.
 But they have also received an unexpected gift, according to Francisco Duboy, president of the Federation of Farmers and the Association of Producers and Exporters of the O'Higgins Region, with the arrival of immigrants.